Polytoria/Docs/docs/objects/types/ColorRange.md

 ---
 title: ColorRange
 description: ColorRange is a data type that represents a color range.
-icon: polytoria/Unknown
+icon: polytoria/ColorRange
 ---

 # ColorRange

-:polytoria-Unknown: ColorRange is a data type that represents a color range.
+:polytoria-ColorRange: ColorRange is a data type that represents a color range.

 ## Constructors